-- Include your contact information: - · Name and mailing address - Telephone number and email address, if available; and - The name of the organization you are affiliated with. - Identify and describe the information or data that you seek to have corrected, including, for example, the number or title of the document(s) in which the information appears, the date of release, or the URL of the Web page on which the information was disseminated by the FDIC. - Specify the reasons you believe the information or data is in error for failure to comply with the FDIC or OMB guidelines, provide a statement of what you believe the correct information or data to be, and state how you believe the data should be corrected.
-Where possible, state specific reasons and examples. - Describe how the disseminated information affects you; i.e., the harm that has come to you or may reasonably be expected to come to you as a result of the information disseminated by FDIC.
+Include your contact information:

+Name and mailing address

+Telephone number and email address, if available; and

+The name of the organization you are affiliated with.

+Identify or describe the information or data that you seek to have corrected, including, for example, the number or title of the document(s) in which the information appears, the date of release, or the URL of the Web page on which the information was disseminated by the FDIC.

+Describe the reasons you believe the information or data is in error; and a statement of what you believe the correct information or data to be, or how you believe the data should be corrected.
+Where possible, state specific reasons and examples.

+Describe how the disseminated information affects you; i.e., the harm that has come to you or may reasonably be expected to come to you as a result of the information disseminated by FDIC.

-The complainant has the responsibility of clearly presenting the basis for a Section 515 Complaint.
+The complainant has the responsibility of presenting fully and specifically the basis for a Section 515 Complaint.
 As a preliminary matter, the FDIC may determine that your complaint does not meet the threshold requirements for processing.
-For example, the FDIC may decline to process complaints that do not contain sufficient information; or request correction of information not covered by the guidelines.
+For example, the FDIC may decline to process complaints that: do not contain sufficient information; are not from an "affected person"; or request correction of information not covered by the guidelines.
 The FDIC may also reject or deny Section 515 Complaints that do not contain the required information or are too general or vague for the FDIC to make a determination regarding the validity of the complaint.
 You may seek review of such determinations under the appeals process described below.

-Review of Section 515 Complaints by the FDIC

-Upon receipt of a properly filed Section 515 Complaint, the FDIC will carefully review the substance of your complaint and any supporting material and will consider whether any changes or corrections to the data are warranted.
-This review will be conducted by a representative from the FDIC Division or Office that generated or disseminated the information or data.

-The FDIC will make a good faith effort to respond to complaints in writing within 60 calendar days of receipt.
-If your request requires more than 60 calendar days to resolve, the FDIC will advise you that more time is required, state the reason(s) more time is required and provide you with an estimated decision date.
+Review of Section 515 Complaints by the FDIC: Upon receipt of a properly filed Section 515 Complaint, the FDIC will carefully review the substance of your complaint and any supporting material and will consider whether any changes or corrections to the data are warranted.
+This review will include consultation with the FDIC Division or Office that generated or disseminated the information or data.
+The FDIC will make a good faith effort to respond to complaints within 30 business days of receipt.
+This time may be extended in appropriate circumstances.
 The format of the response will depend on the character and volume of requests.
 For example, if the FDIC receives numerous requests concerning the same data or information, it may provide a response through a press release or on its Web site.
 Other requests may receive an individual response by letter, fax or email.

-Complainant's Right to an Appeal

-If you are not satisfied with the FDIC's determination of your Section 515 Complaint, you may file a Section 515 Appeal with the FDIC in order to seek a final determination.
+Complainant's Right to an Appeal: If you are not satisfied with the FDIC's determination of your Section 515 Complaint, you may file a Section 515 Appeal with the FDIC in order to seek a final determination.
 In order to be considered by the FDIC, a Section 515 Appeal must be submitted as follows: